apodworny/CourseReactRedux/translate/README.md

 A project created to understand the new context system in React, introduced in React 16.
-Also attempts to replace Redux with Context.
+Also attempts to replace Redux with Context (even though it is not recommended).